-We welcome back Chris Cassidy to Poverty’s Edge, Chris is one of the Senior Planners at CACLV.
+We welcome back Chris Cassidy to Poverty’s Edge, Chris is one of the Senior Planners at Community Action.
 Thanks for the update on the expansion of Sixth Street Shelter!

 An architect (The Architectural Studio in Allentown) has been engaged and plans are underway.
 A scrim picturing the finished project will be going up soon to let the community know about our efforts.

 The original intent was to renovate the existing structure, however, the architect and two potential general contractors advised taking down the building, keeping the foundation and basement.
 It was ultimately decided this was the best course of action because it is not a historic building, it has serious structural problems, and it doesn’t lend itself to a configuration of apartments that best meet the need and fit the space available.
 In short, it is more cost effective and environmentally prudent to rebuild and in this way the shelter will be expanded by five apartments.

 The old structure will be demolished in February and Habitat for Humanity will kick off construction with a framing blitz in April.
 The project is scheduled to be completed in the fall with families moving in before the holidays.